taikutaiku

 --open-tunnelAuto-approve all tunnel port requests from session users.
 Without this flag, each tunnel port request requires manual approval in the terminal.

---sandbox <PATH>Restrict the shell to a workspace directory using OS-level enforcement.
-On Linux, this uses Landlock; on macOS, it uses Seatbelt (SBPL).
+--sandbox <PATH>Restrict the shell to a workspace directory using the operating system's built-in filesystem sandboxing.
 The shell can only access files within the specified path.

 --sandbox-roMake the sandbox workspace read-only.
 Implies --sandbox.
 The shell can read files in the workspace but cannot create, modify, or delete them.